hm-projects/cg-1-lines/README.md

 ## Uniqueness of our solution

-We consider our edge case handling, the overlap check, as very simple.
+We consider our edge case handling, the overlap check, as very simple and elegant.

 ## Challenges

+We had most trouble with the overlap check and thinking about all the possible edge cases.

 ## Why is our solution correct?